Updated on 2025-08-19 GMT+08:00

 • This function is not supported in the standard edition.

-• JS anti-crawler protection is not supported if you use the cloud-ELB access mode.
+• JS anti-crawler protection is not supported in Cloud - Load balancer WAF.

 • If JavaScript anti-crawler event logs cannot be viewed, see Why Are There No Protection Logs for Some Requests Blocked by WAF JavaScript Anti-Crawler Rules?